The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Discussion

 As we noted in \citetalias{BrMeHi13}, the mean shock radius exceeds 500~km (one commonly used explosion indicator) at $\sim$210~ms after bounce for B20-WH07 and B25-WH07, and at $\sim$235~ms after bounce for B12-WH07 and B15-WH07.
 Most of the other indicators and potential drivers of explosion are moving smoothly toward a more explosion-favorable state.
 The ratio of the advective and heating timescales (Figure~\ref{B12_B25_Heating}c) exceeds unity for all simulations, and rises in a similar manner toward conditions favorable for shock revival.
 The mass in the gain region (Figure~\ref{B12_B25_Gain}a) rises slowly, leading up to explosion, and then rises rapidly in response to the engulfment of mass by the rapidly expanding shock.
 The total energy in the gain region (Figure~\ref{B12_B25_Gain}b) rises steadily through the initiation of explosion and, like the preceeding indicators, shows no abrupt changes that would indicate an explosion had been suddenly ``triggered.''

 A common pattern for the trajectory of the mean shock in axisymmetric models, including ours, is a modest flattening of the mean shock trajectory, followed by a slow expansion driven by multidimensional effects, sometimes with strong oscillations in the shock radius, that then accelerates as the shock is relaunched.
 The successful explosions in \citet{BuJaRa06,MaJa09,SuKoTa10,MuJaMa12,MuJaHe12,SuKoTa10,SuTaKo13,SuYaTa14}; and \citet{NaTaKu14} all exhibit this pattern.
 Some axisymmetric simulations \citep[][F.~Hanke, in prep.]{HaMuWo13} with \prometheusvertex\ have shown contraction of the mean shock on a 1D-like trajectory before later revival.
 In these `retreating shock' simulations and some others \citep[e.g.,][]{MaJa09,SuYaTa14} the eventual shock revival has been attributed to a decrease in ram pressure at the shock from a sudden drop in the accretion rate due to features in the stellar structure of the progenitor.
 In contrast, the relatively smooth and continuous expansion of the shock radius in our simulations does not appear to require a sudden decrease in accretion ram pressure to trigger an explosion.
+That the rapid increase in shock radius due to the sudden decrease in accretion rates near certain composition boundaries, namely the Si/O+Si interface, ``trigger'' the explosions in some simulations by other groups may be due to the marginality of their explosions and the large density decrements in the structure of their progenitors.
+These \chimera\ models do not exhibit this trigger because their explosions are more robust and because drops in the accretion rates occur less abruptly, and at later times, in these simulations due to the structure of the \citet{WoHe07} progenitors.
+Unlike progenitor progenitor model S15s7b2 of \citet{WoWe95} or S11.2 of \citet{WoHeWe02}, the density drops at the Si/O+Si interface of our progenitors are smaller and occur at larger radii.
+The shock has already been revived by the time they encounter these drops in accretion rates.